mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 After Zack Snyder's Justice League
 ```

-If we want to kick in asynchronous behavior, we need to use the `launch` function from the `CoroutineScope` interface.
+To kick in asynchronous behavior, we must use the `launch` function from the `CoroutineScope` interface.
 Let's add a delay between the emission of the actors and the print statement:

 ```kotlin
 coroutineScope {